 A diversified portfolio is based on academic research into the disciplines of economics and finance.
 Research holds that investing in many different asset classes (i.e. emerging markets, U.S. large cap funds, etc) and in many companies within an asset class will reduce your investment risk.
 This seeks to avoid damaging investment performance by the poor performance of a single company stock or asset class.

 At SeedSafe Financial we practice diversification for long term success.
+Find out more about our investment management services and consider giving us a call.

 Find out how diversified your portfolio is through our free online tool.